Purpose

 Pertussis

-Pertussis, whooping cough, is a contagious infection of the lungs and airways is caused by the bacterium Bordetella pertussis, a small, fastidious, Gram-negative, coccobacilli.
-Bordetella pertussis attaches to the cilia that line the upper respiratory tract and releases toxins that damage it and cause the airways to swell.
-Pertussis is primarily a toxin-mediated disease.
-Chronic carriers of B. pertussis are uncommon.
+Pertussis, whooping cough, a contagious infection is a serious illness in babies, children, teens and adults and a long one to recover from.
+Bordetella pertussis attaches to the cilia that line the upper respiratory tract and releases toxins which damage it and cause the airways to swell.
+Pertussis is primarily a toxin mediated disease.

 Poliomyelitis (Polio)

-Poliomyelitis (Polio) is a highly contagious, vaccine-preventable disease, most often seen in children under 5 years of age.
-Transmission of polio is person-to-person, mainly through the fecal-oral route.
-The Canadian Immunization Guide recommends that children receive four doses of polio vaccine between the ages of 2 and 18 months (23 months at the outside), with a booster to be received before school entry (4 to 6 years of age).
+Polio is a highly contagious, vaccine-preventable disease, most often seen in children under 5 years of age.
+Transmission of polio is person-to-person, mainly through the fecal-oral route and less frequently via contaminated water or food.

 Powassan Virus